Temper (band)

-Temper is a dance music group that was led by Anthony Malloy.
+Temper was a dance music group that was led by Anthony Malloy.

 Chart history

 Their only chart entry was with the song "No Favors", which hit number one on the Billboard Hot Dance Music/Club Play chart in 1984.
-The song peaked on the U.S. R&B chart at number 64.
+The song also peaked on the U.S. R&B chart at number 64.

 Malloy also formed the group Anthony and the Camp.